-3.9 (3) Conversion or Restoration of non-domestic Farm Buildings/ Redevelopment of Farm Steadings
+- 3.7 (3) Conversion or Restoration of non-domestic Farm Buildings/ Redevelopment of Farm Steadings - (a) Conversion or Restoration of non-domestic Farm Buildings

-(a) Conversion or Restoration of non-domestic Farm Buildings Farm or other non-residential buildings can also offer opportunities for beneficial conversion and re-use as homes.
+Farm or other non-residential buildings can also offer opportunities for beneficial conversion and re-use as homes.
 Proposals must meet all of the following criteria:

-- The building is no longer required for the purposes it was built. - The building, by virtue of its existing character, makes a positive contribution to the rural landscape. - The building is substantially intact and is capable of beneficial restoration.
-(Refer to Note 1 on Page 7). - The building is safely accessible and can be linked to water and other services without substantial rebuilding. - The restored or converted building is of comparable scale and character to the original building and materials used should be sympathetic.
+- The building is no longer required for the purposes it was built; - The building, by virtue of its existing character, has the potential to make a positive contribution to the rural landscape; - The building is substantially intact and is capable of beneficial restoration; (Refer to Note 1 on Page 7). - The building is safely accessible and can be linked to water and other services without substantial rebuilding; - The restored or converted building is a suitable size and design, and materials used should be sympathetic.